-- 81. The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers within the Council who have responsibility for the development and maintenance of the governance environment, the annual report of the Chief Internal Auditor and Corporate Fraud Manager, and also by comments made by the external auditors and other review agencies and inspectorates.

-- 82. Maintaining the effectiveness of the corporate governance framework involves the key Member and Officer roles outlined below, namely:

-- The Executive;

-- Chief Financial Officer;

-- Monitoring Officer;

-- Overview and Scrutiny Committee;

-- Standards Committee;

-- Audit Committee.

-- 83. The Council's Constitution sets out the governance roles and responsibilities of these functions.
-In addition: - The Corporate Director Resources co-ordinates and oversees the Council's corporate assurance arrangements by: - Preparing and maintaining the Council's Code of Corporate Governance as a formal framework for the Council's governance arrangements; - Reviewing the systems, processes and documentation to determine whether they meet the requirements of this Code, reporting any breaches and recommending improvements; - Preparing an Annual Governance Statement to demonstrate how far the Council complies with the principles of good governance and recommending improvements. - Internal and External Audit provide independent assurance on the effectiveness of the corporate governance framework. - 84.
-The review was also informed by a statement provided by each Corporate Director and the Assistant Chief Executive commenting on the effectiveness of the Council's governance arrangements generally and how they impacted on their service areas.
-These included consideration of the effectiveness of internal controls. - 85.
-Based on the delivery of the internal audit plan, Internal Audit is able to provide a moderate overall assurance opinion on the adequacy and effectiveness of internal control operating across the Council in 2015/16.
-This opinion ranking provides assurance that, whilst there is basically a sound system of control, there are some weaknesses, which may put some of the system objectives at major risk.
-Given the extent of change across the Council and the overall reduction in resources during the year, the sustainment of this assurance opinion should be regarded as a positive outcome.
+- 14. The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the senior managers within the Council who have responsibility for the development and maintenance of the governance environment, the annual report of the Chief Internal Auditor and Corporate Fraud Manager, and also by comments made by the external auditors and other review agencies and inspectorates. - 15.
+Maintaining the effectiveness of the corporate governance framework involves the key Member and Officer roles outlined below, namely: - The Executive - Chief Financial Officer - Monitoring Officer - Overview and Scrutiny Committee - Standards Committee - Audit Committee - 16.
+The Council's Constitution sets out the governance roles and responsibilities of these functions.
+In addition: - The Corporate Director Resources co-ordinates and oversees the Council's corporate assurance arrangements by: - Preparing and maintaining the Council's Code of Corporate Governance as a formal framework for the Council's governance arrangements; - Reviewing the systems, processes and documentation to determine whether they meet the requirements of this Code, reporting any breaches and recommending improvements; - Preparing an AGS to demonstrate how far the Council complies with the principles of good governance and recommending improvements. - Internal Audit provides independent assurance on the effectiveness of the corporate governance framework; - External Audit provides an independent opinion on whether the AGS is materially accurate. - 17.
+The review was also informed by a statement provided by each Corporate Director commenting on the effectiveness of the Council's governance arrangements